Mohamed-7018/Flurry-Drawer/README.md

 # flurry_drawer

-The repo is solving a problem with package flurry_navigation as it's old any the owner didn't update it.
+The repo is solving a problem with package flurry_navigation as it's old and the owner didn't update it.
 The drawer is very beautiful and many people likes it so much.
 For these reasons I push this repo for public to help them to add this beautful drawer to their projets.
 I wih this will help you.